 Take the scenic route

 When you’re planning a route, the train company websites will usually show you the quickest way to get from place to place.
 But sometimes there’s another route that might take a bit longer, but the view out of the window makes it well worth the extra travel time.
-Like the route from Zurich to Milan – the quickest way (and the way you’re offered when you search on the rail company websites) would be the four-hour direct EuroCity train.
+Like the route from Zurich to Milan – the quickest way (and the way you’re usually offered when you search on the rail company websites) would be the four-hour direct EuroCity train.
 But you could also take the slower route via Chur and Tirano, which follows the route of the Bernina Express scenic train.
-It takes around double the time, but is one of the world’s most spectacular rail journeys, running through stunning mountain scenery.
+It takes around double the time, but is one of the world’s most spectacular rail journeys, running through some stunning mountain scenery.

 Think beyond the big city stops

 The big cities – like Paris, Rome and Berlin – tend to be top of the list when people are planning a European rail route.
 But the network of regional trains means you don’t have to just stick to the famous (and expensive) stops.
 There are a whole host of smaller cities, towns and villages you can visit by train.
 You could stay up in the mountains like we did in a ski resort like St Anton or Zermatt, visit the Cinque Terre cliffside towns in northern Italy, or stop off in tiny Scottish villages with request stops along the West Highland Railway.

 The wide network of train routes also means it’s easy to base yourself somewhere smaller and cheaper and take day trips out – like in the South of France where you can stay in Nice and use the train to visit pricier places like St Tropez and Monte Carlo.
 You could even stay just outside the big cities to take advantage of lower-priced accommodation and then travel in during the day.

 Look into rail passes…